 Free course: Sanitizing to prevent infection spread in public spaces

-As restaurants, hospitals and other venues continue to cope with keeping customers safe in the age of COVID-19, Ohio State is offering a free, online course to prevent the spread of infection through sanitation of public spaces.
-The course is planned to launch on Canvas.net in July.
+As hospitality and retail segments continue to cope with keeping customers safe in the age of COVID-19, Ohio State will offer a free, online course to prevent the spread of infection through sanitation of public spaces.
+The course is planned to launch to the public in late autumn.

 Introduction to Cleaning, Sanitation and Infection Prevention expands knowledge for health and environmental safety professionals.
-It benefits customers, patients and employees in hotels, restaurants, hospitals, doctor’s offices, retail locations, nonprofit organizations, government offices, performance and other event venues.
+It benefits guests, associates and leaders in hotels, restaurants, event venues, retail locations, nonprofit organizations and more.

-“This massive open online course will basically provide a complimentary introduction to cleaning and sanitation, with an emphasis on building leadership skills in this area,” said Milos Bujisic, assistant professor of hospitality management who teaches the course and led its creation.
-“It is the initial course in the first U.S. academic certificate that deals with environmental services.”
+“This massive open online course will basically provide a complimentary introduction to cleaning and sanitation, with an emphasis on building leadership skills in this area,” said Milos Bujisic, assistant professor of hospitality management, who created the course.

 Objectives of the free course are: